 Over a five-year period, the maximum per participant amounts are thus \$42,500,000 for each executive.
-Notwithstanding this overall maximum, the Committee has sole discretion to determine whether to actually pay any of or the entire maximum permissible bonus or to defer payment or vesting of any bonus, subject in each case to the EPP's terms and any other written commitment authorized by the Committee.
+Notwithstanding this overall maximum, the Committee has sole discretion to determine whether to actually pay any of or the entire maximum permissible bonus or to change the payment or vesting terms of any bonus, subject in each case to the EPP's terms and any other written commitment authorized by the Committee.
 The Committee may also exercise its negative discretion by establishing additional conditions and terms of payment of bonuses, including the achievement of other financial, strategic or individual goals, which may be objective or subjective, as it deems appropriate.
 Although the Committee may waive these additional conditions and terms, it may not waive the basic performance target as to the business criterion chosen for any particular period.

 Bonuses will be paid in either cash or a combination of cash and restricted stock on a basis to be established by the Committee.
 The specific proportion of each bonus to be received in the form of restricted stock is subject to review by the Committee from time to time.
-The proportions utilized for fiscal year 2022 were as follows:
+The aggregate grant date fair value of the restricted stock is included within the Stock Awards column of the Summary Compensation Table in the fiscal year in which the award is granted.
+The Committee-selected restricted stock proportions utilized for fiscal year 2023 were as follows: